naoshibaikyu/cyborgresistance/halloween.md

 Magma0: Alright, don't get too scared!
 I’ll come back with the rest of the team when they’re done shopping.
 Be safe you three!

-%With that, Roy's car speeds off the scene, leaving the three at a huge graveyard with the castle in its surrounding.
+With that, Roy's car speeds off the scene, leaving the three at a huge graveyard with the castle in its surrounding.
 Soon, the three walk across the graveyard approaching the castle.

 UlalaMollySad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?